susmit31/obsidian/Quotes.md

 - Poetry is a spontaneous overflow of powerful feelings -> Wordsworth
 - Our birth is but a sleep and a forgetting -> Wordsworth
 - Fear not the future, weep not for the past -> PB Shelley (Queen Mab)
-- Cowards die many times before their death, but the valiant never taste of the death but once - Julius Caesar
+- Cowards die many times before their death, but the valiant never taste of the death but once -> Julius Caesar
--
+- A man can be destroyed but not defeated -> Hemingway